Normal view: Use the Move menu

 ☐ Centre map on nearest radar for more radar scan types

-From the Move menu, drill down to a map of your area with radar, satellite and stations plotted.
-Select a few stations on the map to see the observations in the second frame.
-Click on the map edge to pan the map if needed.
+Display a map of your area using the Move menu.
+Look at recent station observations.
 Select "Plot Stations/All weather stations" to access more stations.
 Adjust the satellite visibility to 100% to see the effect.

 Use the radar, satellite and the observations together to form a picture of what is happening now.
 If the radar shows precipitation, see how well the station reports of precipitation (p10m or p1hr) match the radar pattern.